open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[3]:** If available and different from `net.peer.name` and if `net.sock.peer.addr` is set.

 **[4]:** If defined for the address family and if different than `net.peer.port` and if `net.sock.peer.addr` is set.

+Following attributes MUST be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions:

+* `http.method`

 `http.flavor` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.